scopeusc/scope-s20/lesson-2/README.md

 }
 ```
 **Installing Electron Locally**
+If you've gotten here and are confused, or thinking "if we're installing Electron now, what were we doing all of last week," don't fret!
+Last week, we installed Node and Node Package Manager (NPM) which are necessary prerequisites to running Electron.
+Now, we will be installing Electron as a development dependency in our app.
+There are many ways to install Electron (see here: https://www.electronjs.org/docs/tutorial/installation) but this is the preferred method, because it makes version control and updates a whole lot easier.

+From your app's highest directory `first-app`, run `npm install --save-dev electron`

+## **Build and Render**
+**First Cut main.js**

 There is one more thing we need to add here.
 To start our Electron app, we should be able to run `npm start`.
 So, we need to add a start command to our JSON.
 Add `"start": "electron ."` under `"scripts"`.